-The unfunded cost of full-time tuition and fees will be paid or financial clearance obtained two weeks before the day on which classes begin.
+The unfunded cost of full-time tuition and fees will be paid or financial clearance obtained two weeks before the start of the semester.
 Unfunded costs are defined as the total of all appropriate charges for tuition, fees, room and board, etc., less the total of all approved financial aid awarded or credited to the student account for each semester or other instructional period.
 Satisfactory arrangements are defined as